We are called first to love. We learned that from Jesus.

 There is so much more to your education at NNU.
 Study the Word, grow in your faith, and learn from godly mentors who will invest in you.
 Listen to Courtney's faith journey as an NNU student.

 Serving abroad or domestically is a transformative experience, and we hope that every NNU student sets foot on foreign soil during their college career.
 At NNU, students, faculty and staff enter cross-cultural contexts on a mission to listen, learn and serve.
-You'll have opportunities to join God in what He is already doing around the world while serving alongside missionaries and local leaders.
+You'll have opportunities to join God in what He is already doing around the world while serving alongside missionaries and local leaders in ministry.

 We go on mission trips to listen, to learn and to serve.
 We go to pay attention to what the needs of the people are—physical, emotional and spiritual.
 We go to be taught about how God is working and how we might be invited to participate with God and with the people.
-We go with humble hearts that are open to God's lead and the people's invitation.
+We go with humble hearts that are open to God's lead and the people's invitation. — Julene Tegerstrand

 ABIDE groups exist to create a safe place for transformational dialogue with God and each other.
-We listen for God on behalf of each other.
-Four students gather bi-weekly with a staff or faculty facilitator to listen to scripture, to silently reflect and to pray.
+We listen for God and grow in faith on behalf of each other.
+Four students gather bi-weekly with a staff or faculty facilitator to listen to scripture, to silently reflect on faith and to pray.
 Group sharing and listening is also encouraged.
 Members will be guided to reflect more deeply as to how God is moving in their lives.
 We will seek to abide in God's love as He abides in us.

 I learned how to really pray in ABIDE.
 We focused not only on ourselves but also on the people sitting next to us and on people who are difficult for us to love.
 It was awesome to bring all these prayers before God.
 We also did a lot of sitting and listening to God.
 This was very powerful; it is not often that I just sit and listen.
 Wow.
 ABIDE quickly became a gathering that I looked forward to during the semester. — Kelsie Carlson, student